 The hopping amplitude between two orbitals $l$ and $l'$ at sites $\alpha$ and $\beta$ sharing an edge, $T_{ll'}(r_{\alpha\beta},\theta_{\alpha\beta})$, depends on the inter-atomic separation $r_{\alpha\beta}=|{\bf r_\alpha}-{\bf r_\beta}|$ and the polar angle $\theta_{\alpha\beta}$.
 We choose the hopping to be $T(r_{\alpha\beta},\theta_{\alpha\beta}) = h(\theta_{\alpha\beta})f(r_{\alpha\beta})$, with $f(r_{\alpha\beta}) = \exp(1-r_{\alpha\beta}/\bar{a})$ and $h(\theta_{\alpha\beta})= -(1/2)\sigma_z-(i t/2)\left[\cos(\theta_{\alpha\beta})\sigma_x +\sin(\theta_{\alpha\beta})\sigma_y\right]$, and the onsite energy as $\epsilon = (2+M)\sigma_z$.
 Here $\bar{a}$ denotes the average bond-length and $(\sigma_x,\sigma_y,\sigma_z)$ are the Pauli matrices acting in orbital space.
 If we would choose $\alpha,\beta$ to lie on a square lattice we would recover the crystalline Chern insulator of Ref.~\cite{QWZ_QSH_2006}.

 The corresponding bulk energy spectrum is shown in Fig.~\ref{fig:spectral_function}a as a function of $\ell$.
-It is symmetric with respect to zero energy as a consequence of a chiral symmetry~\cite{agarwala_topological_2017} that places the model is in class $D$ of the Altland-Zirnbauer classification~\cite{altland97}.
+It is symmetric with respect to zero energy as a consequence of a chiral symmetry~\cite{agarwala_topological_2017} that places the model in class $D$ of the Altland-Zirnbauer classification~\cite{altland97}.
 This feature is not essential to our findings.
 At the extreme values $\ell\approx 0,1$ the spectrum is gapped and we expect the bands to be topologically trivial.
 The reason is that at these values of $\ell$ many sites come together in real space, forming clusters of sites (see Fig.~\ref{fig:fig1}a and Supplemental Video).
-The exponential form of $f(r_{\alpha\beta})$ leads to a strong suppression of the hoppings between clusters, exponentially localizing the wave-functions to these clusters.
-Since exponentially localized wave-functions are topologically trivial, so the gaps are all trivial~\cite{Panati2007,Brouder_LocalizedWannier_2007,Soluyanov2011}.
+The exponential form of $f(r_{\alpha\beta})$ leads to a strong suppression of the hoppings between clusters, exponentially localizing the wavefunctions to these clusters.
+Since exponentially localized wavefunctions are topologically trivial, so are the gaps~\cite{Panati2007,Brouder_LocalizedWannier_2007,Soluyanov2011}.